JarekSopinski/TIL/Misc/installing-lamp-on-ubuntu.md

 Enter root as a user and type previously created password.

+This guide is based on a YouTube tutorial: https://www.youtube.com/watch?v=vazRx1Ei8VA

+### Additional notes

 var/www/html is a directory where you can put files displayed from your server.
 You can find default Apache file there (the one that was used previously in testing).
+By default this folder will be read only, but you can permissions by typing:

+	sudo chmod 766 -R /var/www/html

+This will assign full permissions 7 for the owner, read/write 6 for the group, and read/write for everyone 6, recursively.

-Here's a list of basic Apache2 commands:
+### Basic Apache2 commands:

+Start:

-Start: sudo /etc/init.d/apache2 start
+	sudo /etc/init.d/apache2 start
+Restart:

-Restart: sudo /etc/init.d/apache2 restart
+	sudo /etc/init.d/apache2 restart
+Stop:

-Stop: sudo /etc/init.d/apache2 stop
+	sudo /etc/init.d/apache2 stop
+Check status:

-Check status: sudo /etc/init.d/apache2 status
+	sudo /etc/init.d/apache2 status

-This guide is based on a YouTube tutorial: https://www.youtube.com/watch?v=vazRx1Ei8VA